Frédéric Joliot-Curie: Honours and awards

+the transactinides, the name "joliotium" and symbol Jl were proposed for element 102 and later element 105.

 Personal life

-Frédéric and Irène hyphenated their surnames to Joliot-Curie after they married on 4 October 1926 in Paris, France, although their daughter has said, "Many people used to name my parents Joliot-Curie, but they signed their scientific papers Irène Curie and Frédéric Joliot."
+Frédéric and Irène hyphenated their surnames to Joliot-Curie after they married on 4 October 1926 in Paris, France, although their daughter has said, "Many people used to name my parents Joliot-Curie, but they signed their scientific papers Irène Curie and Frédéric Joliot".

-Joliot-Curie's daughter, Hélène Langevin-Joliot, was born in 1927.
-She is a nuclear physicist and professor at the University of Paris.
-Her brother, Pierre Joliot, was born in 1932.
-He is a biochemist at the Centre National de la Recherche Scientifique.
+Joliot-Curie's children are Hélène Langevin-Joliot, born in 1927, and her brother, Pierre Joliot, born in 1932.

-Frédéric Joliot-Curie devoted the last years of his life to the creation of the Orsay Faculty of Sciences and a centre for nuclear physics at Orsay, now part of Paris-Saclay University, where his children were educated.
+Frédéric Joliot-Curie devoted the last years of his life to the creation of the Orsay Faculty of Sciences and a centre for nuclear physics at Orsay, now part of Paris-Saclay University.